elmtree-askmo/cloudcannon-app/content/learn/philosophy-and-greek-myths/how-do-different-mythologies-compare-in-their-depiction-of-the-underworld.md

 url: /learn/philosophy-and-greek-myths/questions/how-do-different-mythologies-compare-in-their-depiction-of-the-underworld
 score: -1.0
 related_article1:
+    id: 95496
+    title: >-
+        How is the underworld depicted in Homer's Odyssey?
+    subject: Philosophy and Greek Myths
+    url: /learn/philosophy-and-greek-myths/questions/how-is-the-underworld-depicted-in-homers-odyssey
+related_article2:
     id: 95507
     title: >-
         What are some famous mythological figures associated with the underworld besides Scytius, Tantalus, and Sisyphus?
     subject: Philosophy and Greek Myths
     url: /learn/philosophy-and-greek-myths/questions/what-are-some-famous-mythological-figures-associated-with-the-underworld-besides-scytius-tantalus-and-sisyphus
-related_article2:
-    id: 95502
-    title: >-
-        How is the underworld represented in contemporary literature and media?
-    subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-is-the-underworld-represented-in-contemporary-literature-and-media
-related_article3:
-    id: 95496
-    title: >-
-        How is the underworld depicted in Homer's Odyssey?
-    subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/how-is-the-underworld-depicted-in-homers-odyssey
 ---

 &nbsp;